tanakrit-d/container-scheduler/README.md

 - [x] Ensure workflow only runs on version releases
 - [x] Multi-stage build for smaller images
 - [x] Fix (harmless) errors which appear in the logs during initial container run
+- [ ] Change from restart to stop-start
 - [ ] Add webhook functionality for notifications

 ## Quick Start